 No. The recently approved sales tax will help boost funding for ongoing street maintenance (resurfacing, pothole repair, etc.) but funding for capital-intensive street reconstruction projects is still needed.
 Saving the amount required for these major reconstruction projects using sales tax funding would take decades and would ultimately be more expensive due to rising construction and material costs.

 If passed, bond funding can only be spent on streets reconstruction projects.
-The bond will fund the reconstruction of the City’s worst streets first with 80% of funding going to the worst arterials (major roads) and 20% going to neighborhood streets in each of the City’s seven Council Districts.
+The goal would be to fund the reconstruction of the City’s worst streets first with 80% of funding going to the worst arterials (major roads) which require more money to reconstruct and 20% going to neighborhood streets which typically require less money to rebuild.

 If approved, the first new streets reconstruction projects will begin design in 2019 and construction in 2020.